Introduction to Cookie in PHP

 - Encrypting and decrypting cookies data is not meaningful as it required extra coding leading to resource extra responsibilities.

 - A cookie can store a maximum of 4 KB of data; hence it cannot be used to store large data.

 - Cookies from advertisements sites could track user personal information like browsing preferences.

 This is a guide to Cookie in PHP.
-Here we discuss Cookie in PHP, Uses of Cookies, Management, Advantages and Disadvantages of Cookie.
-You can also go through our other suggested articles –
+Here we discuss the introduction, uses of cookies, working, management, advantages and disadvantages of cookie.
+You can also go through our other suggested articles to learn more –